zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 ### Can I use the Agora Native SDK on 64-bit Android devices?

-* If you are using the Agora Native SDK v1.7.4+:
+* If you use the Agora Native SDK v1.7.4+:

    The Agora Native SDK supports the 64-bit ARM architecture, and you only need to copy the files from the arm64-v8a folder (included in the SDK package) to the corresponding folder in your project.
 Currently, only x86 compatibility mode is supported but not x86_64.
-Ensure that there is no x86_64 directory in the App of any x86 64-bit device.
+Ensure that there is no x86_64 directory in the app of any x86 64-bit device.

 * If you are using an Agora Native SDK before v1.7.4:

    The Agora Native SDK provides a 32-bit native library (armeabi-v7a).
-On 64-bit devices, Android allows starting the App in the 32-bit processing mode.
-Ensure that the arm64 folder of the App is empty.
-Otherwise, the Android system loads the App in the 64-bit mode and the App boot will fail.
+On 64-bit devices, Android allows starting the app in the 32-bit processing mode.
+Ensure that the arm64 folder of the app is empty.
+Otherwise, the Android system loads the app in the 64-bit mode and the app boot fails.

 Since most Android clients are 32-bit devices, manufacturers generally provide 32-bit libraries.
 Hence, it is common to start in the 32-bit processing mode on 64-bit Android devices.

-If you see the following error on 64-bit devices: `java.lang.UnsatisfiedLinkError: dlopen failed: "libHDACEngine.so"`
+If you see the following error on 64-bit devices, `java.lang.UnsatisfiedLinkError: dlopen failed: "libHDACEngine.so"`, possible reasons include:

-Possible reasons:

-When installing the App, the system will look for the directory of the native library (the existing ABI:armeabi, armeabi-v7a, arm64-v8a, x86, x86_64, MIPS64, MIPs) under the lib directory of the App according to `Build.SUPPORTED_ABIS` lib.
+- When installing the app, the system looks for the directory of the native library (the existing ABI:armeabi, armeabi-v7a, arm64-v8a, x86, x86_64, MIPS64, MIPs) under the lib directory of the app according to `Build.SUPPORTED_ABIS` lib.

-If the app has a 64-bit compatible directory with missing library files, do not replace them from the ABI directory.
+- If the app has a 64-bit compatible directory with missing library files, do not replace them from the ABI directory.
 The library files cannot be mixed.
 The corresponding library files for each architecture must be used.

-On Android, if there is no arm64-v8a directory on a 64-bit system, it will try to find the libraries under armeabi-v7a.
+- On Android, if there is no arm64-v8a directory on a 64-bit system, it will try to find the libraries under armeabi-v7a.

-Solution:
+Solutions:

-* Method 1: When building the application, delete the arm64-v8a directory in the project.
-After the application is built, ensure that there is no arm64-v81directory under lib in the App package.
+* Method 1: When building the app, delete the arm64-v8a directory in the project.
+After the app is built, ensure that there is no arm64-v81directory under lib in the app package.
-* Method 2: Set abiFilters in the gradle build file, and only pack the 32-bit library.
+* Method 2: Set abiFilters in the gradle build file, and only include the 32-bit library.

 ```
  android {